Getting Started at Chatham: Resources for Student Veterans at Chatham University

 Taking part in Orientation and the Graduate Student Welcome are a great opportunity to meet the Student Veteran Liaison as well as the many other resources that are available to Student Veterans at Chatham University.

 Undergraduate New & Transfer Student Orientation is your opportunity to find out about the academic and community expectations for all students.
 In addition, keys will be distributed to all residential students and all new students will receive their Chatham I.D.
 A free shuttle service is provided to local shopping districts to purchase essential items (i.e. linens, towels, bath items) for students who are unable to pack all of the necessities.
 During this orientation undergraduate students will receive their Mac Book computers.
 For Undergraduate students interested in attending Orientation visit the New and Transfer Student Orientation Web site for more information.

-For Graduate Students Chatham offers a one day event filled with information and traditions for all graduate students representing the College for Graduate Studies, College for Continuing and Professional Studies, and the School of Sustainability and the Environment known as the Graduate Student Welcome.
+For Graduate Students Chatham offers a one day event filled with information and traditions for all graduate students representing the College for Graduate Studies, College for Continuing and Professional Studies, and the Falk School of Sustainability known as the Graduate Student Welcome.
 Graduate students will mingle with academic program directors, graduate student organizations and current students as well as meet their Dean of Students and respective Academic Dean.
 This one-day welcome also includes graduate students taking part in Chatham traditions such as Opening Convocation and the Global Focus Picnic which their families are welcome to join in as well.
 For Graduate Students interested in attending the Graduate Student Welcome, which occurs the weekend before the first week of classes register at the Graduate Student Welcome Web site.

 Please refer to the Housing Guide for housing opportunities for both undergraduate and graduate student veterans.
 Housing options are also available for student veterans looking to live with their families throughout their college experience.
 For more information on such amenities visit the following Web sites or download the PDFs below: